MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-porting-and-upgrading-guide.md

 - Better standards conformance.
 The [/permissive-](../build/referencepermissive-standards-conformance.md) compiler option enables you to identify code that was formerly allowed by the Microsoft C++ compiler but does not conform to the current C++ standard.

-- Better run-time security, including features such as [guard checking](../build/reference/guard-enable-guard-checks.md) and address sanitizers (Visual Studio 2019 version 16.4).
+- Better run-time security, including more secure [C Runtime library]() features and compiler features such as [guard checking](../build/reference/guard-enable-guard-checks.md) and address sanitizers (Visual Studio 2019 version 16.4).

 - Modern static analysis tools, including the C++ Core Guidelines and Clang-Tidy, help identify potential problems in your source code.